intel/widl-nan/README.md

 To close a related issue, we highly suggest to use [Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/) format, for eg: Fixes.

+# Security
+If you would like to report a security issue, or have other security related questions, please email [the team](mailto:otc.prc.web.runtime.and.technology.team@intel.com).

 # License

 The MIT License (MIT)